felixdulfer/ngx-mat-tiptap/README.md

 </mat-form-field>
 ```

-The directive automatically adds the CSS class `ngx-mat-tiptap-form-field` to the form field for proper styling integration.
+The directive automatically adds the CSS class `ngx-mat-tiptap-form-field` to the form field for proper styling integration. **Make sure to import the library's CSS file** as shown in the Installation section above for the styling to work correctly.

 ## Content Format